vpragya11-glitch/my-journal/README.md

 single React component; this folder wraps it in a minimal Vite project so it can be hosted on GitHub Pages.

-## What changed from the Claude artifact
+## What changed from the Claude artifacts

 Claude's chat environment gives artifacts a `window.storage` API for saving data.
 That API doesn't exists in a normal browser, so `src/App.jsx` starts